ceejbot/opsbot/README.md

 ## TODO

-I'm running this against our Slack chat already, though it doesn't do much yet.
-The two existing plugins work perfectly well!
-There's some chance I might streamline the plugin API to use either only promises or only callbacks because I don't like its messiness right now.
+I'm running this against our Slack chat already.
+The existing existing plugins work perfectly well!

 - make plugins loadable from installed modules as well as the plugins directory
 - clean up & finalize plugin API